xwu/xwu-swift-numerics/integers-part-1.md

 let a = 0x2a      // Hexadecimal (base 16).
 ```

-In Swift, leading zeros do not affect the base of an integer literal or its
+In Swift, leading zeros don't affect the base of an integer literal or its
 represented value.
 Underscores (`_`) can be used to group digits in numeric
 literals (e.g., `100_000_000`); they too have no effect on the value that is
 represented.